-For the third year in a row, the National Library of Medicine (NLM) Medical Text Indexer (MTI) was used as one of the baselines for the international BioASQ Challenge.
+For the fifth year in a row, the National Library of Medicine (NLM) Medical Text Indexer (MTI) was used as one of the baselines for the international BioASQ Challenge.
 BioASQ is a series of challenges on biomedical semantic indexing and question answering with the aim of advancing the state of the art accessibility for researchers and clinicians to biomedical text (see Section 3.1.2 for more details).

 The MTI indexing results are providing one of the baselines used in the "large-scale online biomedical semantic indexing" part of the challenge, which is designed to parallel the human indexing currently being done at NLM.
-The Medical Text Indexer (MTI) combines the expertise of indexers working at the NLM with natural language processing technology to curate the biomedical literature with Medical Subject Headings (MeSH) more efficiently and consistently [30].
+The Medical Text Indexer (MTI) uses natural language processing technology and combines it with the expertise of indexers working at the NLM.
+The goal is to curate the biomedical literature with Medical Subject Headings (MeSH) more efficiently and consistently [Mork et al. 2014].
 The BioASQ Challenge provided a continuous assessment of the indexing suggestions that are automatically generated by the MTI system used in support of the MEDLINE indexing process at the NLM.